 When James Lester arrived in Fayetteville as a third-year medical student during late summer 2011, he had no idea that his first rotation would be the beginning of an incredible AHEC journey.
 That path guided the lanky, baby-faced doctor to progress from nervous student to resident leader, resulting in the confident osteopathic family physician who now serves a member of the core faculty team at Southern Regional Area Health Education Center.

 When he first arrived, Lester remembers feeling uneasy talking with patients.
-“But the people were so nice and everyone I worked with really cared about my experience as a medical student, so I began to get more comfortable as I gained knowledge,” he recalled.
-As a family physician, Lester advocates that today’s student learn as much foundation material as possible.
+“But the people were so nice, and everyone I worked with really cared about my experience as a medical student, so I began to get more comfortable as I gained knowledge,” he recalled.
+As a family physician, Lester advocates that today’s students learn as much foundation material as possible.
 “It sets the tone as you go through your training; that foundation is really the key to being a good doctor in the future.”

 For clerkships, Lester recommends that students find a geographic area where they feel safe, a place where they can learn, and where they get lots of social support.
-“At Southern Regional AHEC, it immediately felt like home and that comfort was one of the biggest reasons I wanted to come back and do my residency,” he says.
-During his fourth year rotation, Lester experienced the excellence of the Southern Regional AHEC Family Medicine Residency Program that initiated his desire to come to back to Fayetteville to fulfill his residency.
-“When the residency director took me under his wing – that really spurred me into coming here,” he recalls.
-“It showed me that they cared about my learning and they cared about me as a person.”
+“Southern Regional AHEC immediately felt like home, and that comfort was one of the biggest reasons I wanted to come back and do my residency,” he said.
+During his fourth-year rotation, Lester experienced the excellence of the Southern Regional AHEC Family Medicine Residency Program, which initiated his desire to return to Fayetteville to fulfill his residency.
+“When the residency director took me under his wing, that really spurred me into coming here,” he recalled.
+“It showed me that they cared about my learning, and they cared about me as a person.”

-Using the continuity of his experience, Lester helps current students and residents understand their responsibility for the patient during the progressive phases of medical training.
-“As a student, you don’t have the responsibility that you have as a resident or faculty,” he emphasizes.
+Using the continuity of his experience, Lester helps current students and residents understand their responsibility for patients during the progressive phases of medical training.
+“As a student, you don’t have the responsibility that you have as a resident or faculty,” he emphasized.
 “You can move on to the next rotation, to the next patient, without being too involved.”
-Residency is more intense, he says.
+Residency is more intense, he said.
 “As a resident, you begin building a relationship with your patients and asking the deeper story to make sure everything is being taken care of.”
-He says he wishes he would have been able tell himself as a student, what he knows now.
-“I think back as a student and now I would say, “My goodness, there is so much more pressure being the attending.”
+He said he wishes he would have been able tell himself as a student what he knows now.
+“I think back to my time as a student, and now I would say, ‘My goodness, there is so much more pressure being the attending.’”
 However, because of these experiences, Lester feels that he can relate to his students and residents at each of their learning stages.
 “Sometimes, I recognize the subtleties; in the faces of the new interns, I can see some of the same fears I had.
-I can relate to how they are feeling,” he says.
-“I offer advice; I tell them I felt that way, too.”
+I can relate to how they are feeling.
+I offer advice; I tell them I felt that way, too.”

 Lester is also a believer in Southern Regional AHEC’s emphasis on team-based care.
-It has helped him to focus on a best practices approach in treating the whole patient.
+It has helped him focus on a best practices approach in treating the whole patient.
 “The team concept really begins when a patient walks through the door,” he insists.
 “Even the front desk can notice things and alert the nurse so they can follow up and connect with the patient before they see the doctor.”
 He credits the team concept for providing an additional layer of trust with the patient and with the doctor.
-“Sometimes patients will share something with the nurse that they don’t want to share their doctor,” he says.
-“When I walk out of the room, I’ve heard patients ask the nurse, ‘Do you trust him?’
+“Sometimes patients will share something with the nurse that they don’t want to share their doctor.
+When I walk out of the room, I’ve heard patients ask the nurse, ‘Do you trust him?’
 Then the nurse reaffirms that trust, and it really adds to the whole patient care experience.”

-Lester says he was in the right place, at the right time, to land a faculty position at an AHEC residency.
-“There is a variety of learning opportunities that you don’t find anywhere else,” he says.
-“You get programs like the digital library and CE support,” he says, adding that his CPR, ACLS and BLS courses were taken through Southern Regional AHEC’s continuing education services.
+Lester said he was in the right place at the right time to land a faculty position at an AHEC residency.
+“There is a variety of learning opportunities that you don’t find anywhere else.
+You get programs like the digital library and continuing education support.”
+He added that his CPR, ACLS, and BLS courses were all taken through Southern Regional AHEC’s continuing education services.
 “It’s nice that everything is together.”

 And his patients are happy, too.
 “I’m happy he is staying.
 He is a great doctor,” said the mother of one of his young patients.
 “When my two-year-old had a cut over his eye, Dr. Lester was patient, reassuring, and did well on his own,” she recalled.
-“But I also noticed that he also took instruction well from his preceptor.”
+“But I also noticed that he took instruction well from his preceptor.”
 Now when she sees him, he also asks about her child.
 “So Dr. Lester’s good at following up, as well,” she said with a smile.